Operation Rajiv: 24 June 1987: Second Indian assault by Harnam Singh's team

-Sansar Chand's team
+25 June 1987: Third Indian assault by Sansar Chand's team

 On the night of 25–26 June, Subedar Sansar Chand's team led the attack on the Quaid Post, with the remainder of the force following at a distance.
 The team advanced towards the Post, supported by the medium machine gun fire from the Garden post and rocket launcher fire from the post established by Ram Prakash ahead of the Sonam post.
 Other support teams with light machine guns had also been deployed to facilitate the advance of Sansar Chand's men.
 However, these guns jammed due to cold weather.
 The Pakistani side also continuously used machine gun and rocket fire to stop the Indian advance.

 Sansar Chand reached near the top of the Quaid Post, and wanted additional troops to rush in immediately.
 However, the battery of his radio set died, and he could not communicate with his Commander, who was located just 100 m behind him.
 He then asked Havildar Ram Dutt to move down and reach out to the rest of the Indian team.
 However, Ram Dutt got hit by the Pakistani fire while moving down, and fell almost 500 feet to his death.
 His body could never be recovered.
 Once again, the attack had to be abandoned in absence of additional fire support.